 By hiring a lawyer to represent your case, you protect your rights as an accident victim.
-Your motorcycle wreck attorney will work aggressively on your behalf to make sure that you receive all the medical care you need for a recovery and all the compensation that you are entitled to under the law.
+Your motorcycle wreck attorney will work aggressively on your behalf to make sure that you receive all the medical care you need for recovery and all the compensation that you are entitled to under the law.

 How much does a personal injury attorney cost?